Michael Hutchinson (ice hockey)

-Michael Edward Hutchinson (born March 2, 1990) is a Canadian professional ice hockey goaltender who is currently plays for Saimaan Pallo in the Finnish Liiga.
-Hutchinson was selected by the Boston Bruins in the third round, 77th overall, of the 2008 NHL entry draft.
+Michael Edward Hutchinson (born March 2, 1990) is a Canadian former professional ice hockey goaltender.
+Hutchinson was selected by the Boston Bruins in the third round, 77th overall, of the 2008 NHL entry draft, and played parts of eleven seasons in the National Hockey League (NHL) for the Winnipeg Jets, Florida Panthers, Toronto Maple Leafs, Colorado Avalanche, Columbus Blue Jackets, and Detroit Red Wings, as well as a brief stint in the Finnish Liiga with SaiPa.

 Playing career

 Amateur

 Hutchinson grew up playing minor hockey for the Barrie Icemen (now Jr. Colts) of the OMHA's Eastern AAA League.
 He was a member of the Ontario Blues summer hockey team that featured other notable graduates such as Steven Stamkos, John Tavares, Alex Pietrangelo, Michael Del Zotto, Stefan Della Rovere, Cody Hodgson and Cameron Gaunce.
 Hutchinson was selected in the third round, 69th overall, of the 2006 OHL Priority Selection by his hometown Barrie Colts.
 After three years in Barrie, Hutchinson was traded in the summer of 2009 to the London Knights, where he finished his junior career.

 Professional

 Hutchinson with the Providence Bruins in 2011, an AHL affiliate of the Boston Bruins.